SRKabir/Rapid_FloodModelling_CNN/README.md

 The codes are constantly updated to help our current research and we intend to release a stable version in the future.

-Please contact s.r.kabir@lboro.ac.uk for any issues.
+Please contact syed.rezwan.kabir@gmail for any issues.